Business Office

 SCHOOL BOARD SECRETARY

-Graduated Walden University in 2015 with a Master’s Degree in Business Administration.
-Graduated St. John’s University in 1987 with a BS Degree in Finance.
-Ms. Petrino worked as a Banking Officer in International Banking from 1984 until 1991; as a Foreign Exchange Trader from 1991 until 1995 and as a Project Manager / Business Analyst in the Brokerage Industry from 1995-2002.
+Ms. Petrino holds a Master’s Degree in Business Administration from Walden University and a Bachelors Degree in Finance from St. John’s University.
+Ms. Petrino worked as a Banking Officer in International Banking from 1984 until 1991; as a Foreign Exchange Trader from 1991 until 1995 and as a Project Manager / Business Analyst for Citicorp Investment Services in the Brokerage Industry from 1995-2002.

 Email Address: tpetrino@hazlet.org